-- Achieve CMM Level 4 Accreditation in 2004. - Enhance Software Design, Engineering and Service Delivery Capabilities by increasing investment in training. - Enhance and invest in R&D or between 5-7% of yearly budgets in financial, banking and various other domains within NetSol's core competencies. - Recruit additional senior level Managers both in Lahore and Bangalore facilities to be able to support potential new customers from the North American and European markets. - Embark on a program of recruiting the best available talent in Project and Program Management. - Complete the first phase of its dedicated and fully owned Technology Campus and relocate the entire Lahore based staff to the newly completed building. - Increase Capex, to enhance Communications and Development Infrastructure. - Launch new business development initiatives in hyper growth economies such as China. - Create new technology partnership with Oracle and strengthen our relationship with Intel in Asia Pacific and in the USA.
+- Achieve CMM Level 4 Accreditation in 2004. - Enhance Software Design, Engineering and Service Delivery Capabilities by increasing investment in training. - Enhance and invest in R&D or between 5-7% of yearly budgets in financial, banking and various other domains within NetSol's core competencies. - Recruit additional senior level Managers both in Lahore and Bangalore facilities to be able to support potential new customers from the North American and European markets. - Embark on a program of recruiting the best available talent in Project and Program Management. - Complete the first phase of its dedicated and fully owned Technology Campus and relocate the entire Lahore based staff to the newly completed building. - Increase Capex, to enhance Communications and Development Infrastructure. - Launch new business development initiatives in hyper growth economies such as China. - · Create new technology partnership with Oracle and strengthen our relationship with Intel in Asia Pacific and in the USA.

-$Top\ Line\ Growth\ through\ Investment\ in\ marketing\ organically\ and\ by\ mergers\ and\ acquisition\ (''M\&A")\ activities:$
+Top Line Growth through Investment in marketing organically and by mergers and acquisition ("M&A") activities:

-- Launch LesaseSoft into new markets by assigning new, well-established companies as distributors in Europe, Asia Pacific including Japan. - Successfully complete the acquisition of Silicon Space (SSI) in California. - Expand relationships with key customers in the US, Europe and Asia Pacific. - Product Positioning through alliances and partnership. - Joint Ventures. - Direct Marketing of Services. - Embark on roll up strategy by broadening M&A activities broadly in the software development domain.
+- Launch LeaseSoft into new markets by assigning new, well-established companies as distributors in Europe, Asia Pacific including Japan. - Expand relationships with key customers in the US, Europe and Asia Pacific. - Product Positioning through alliances and partnership. - · Joint Ventures. - Direct Marketing of Services. - Embark on roll up strategy by broadening M&A activities broadly in the software development domain.